Build Your Own Technology Radar

 The ThoughtWorks TAB (Technology Advisory Board) is a group of senior technology leaders within ThoughtWorks, created to assist the CTO, Rebecca Parsons, in deciding technology directions and strategies for us and our clients.
 ThoughtWorks tries to be proactive in technology choices, to objectively assess technology uses for problems we see in the wild.
-For example, we were early proponents of Ruby on Rails in the enterprise because we saw the technical merits of Rails and when it was applicable.
-The TAB helps assess new technologies and gently steers ThoughtWorks where it can.
+For example, we were early proponents of Ruby on Rails in the enterprise because we understood the technical merits of Rails and when it was applicable.
 I am a member of the TAB, which meets via a horrifically timed international conference call every two weeks and face to face a few times a year.

 It has become popular beyond our wildest imagination.
 We’re not quite sure why, but perhaps it’s because we are the rare consulting company that gives honest opinions about technology.
 We are passionate about technology, and we aren’t afraid to speak our minds.
 It is also popular because it embodies a useful metaphorical framework for assessing technologies.
 While not a perfect metaphor, it is a metaphor, and sometimes all memes need to flourish is a framework to hang ideas upon.

-The TAB settled into our twice a year rhythm of radar production.
-Then, as often happens, unexpected side effects occur.
+The TAB gradually settled into our twice a year rhythm of radar production.
+Then, as often happens, unexpected side effects occurred.
 At some of the conferences I spoke at, attendees sought me out and thanked me for helping produce the radar, and said that their company had started producing their own radar.
 We had never considered recommending this exercise to others, but it’s obvious in hindsight.
-We use our radar to help articulate our global technology strategy, and you should too.
 Since then, we’ve undertaken this exercise with several of our clients, with resounding success.